betcode-org/flumine/docs/quickstart.md

 ### Simulation

-Backtesting uses the `SimulatedExecution` execution class and tries to accurately simulate matching with the following:
+Simulation uses the `SimulatedExecution` execution class and tries to accurately simulate matching with the following:

 - Place/Cancel/Replace latency delay added
 - BetDelay added based on market state